Postal voting in the United States: History

-Absentee ballots were first used for the military during the American Civil War.
+Absentee voting in the United States first emerged in colonial America, when soldiers serving in the Continental Army and individuals who lived in homes that were "vulnerable to Indian attack" could utilize absentee voting.
+Absentee ballots were first used on a large scale for the military during the American Civil War.
 Early absentee voting laws restricted the practice to members of the armed services.
 The first allowance for civilian absentee voting was in Vermont in 1896.
 By 1938, 42 states allowed absentee voting for civilians.
 Nearly 2% of voters in the 1936 election voted through absentee ballots.
+Starting in the 1970s, more states began to offer no-excuse absentee voting, allowing voters the ability to vote absentee without needing an excuse.

 The share of absentee voters has increased over time.
 Historically, one particularly prominent group who voted through absentee ballots were federal employees in Washington, D.C.

 Process

-After the introduction of absentee voting, postal votes were for people who could not go to the polling place on election day.
-Now some states let them be used for convenience, but state laws still call them absentee ballots.
-Some states let voters with permanent disabilities apply for permanent absentee voter status, and some other states let all citizens apply for permanent status, so they will automatically receive an absentee ballot for each election.
-Otherwise a voter must apply for an absentee ballot before each election.
+Postal voting was initially intended for voters unable to go to the polling place on Election Day.
+Some states now allow mail-in ballots for convenience, but some still refer to them as absentee ballots.
+Some states that require an approved excuse to vote by mail allow voters with permanent disabilities apply for permanent absentee voter status, and some others allow all citizens to apply for permanent status so they will automatically receive an absentee ballot for each election.
+In others, a voter must apply for an absentee ballot before each election.

 Ballots or applications for postal ballots are sent out before the election date, by a margin that depends on state law.
 In some states, a voter's pamphlet is also distributed.
 The election office prints a unique barcode on the return envelope provided for each ballot, so processing of each envelope can be tracked, sometimes publicly, and corresponding signature files can be loaded quickly to check the voter's signature on the envelope when it returns.

 Voters who lose the return envelope can still vote by obtaining another envelope from election officials, or in some jurisdictions by using a plain envelope.

 To vote by mail, an individual marks the ballot for their choice of the candidates (or writes in their name), places it in the provided mailing envelope, seals it and signs and dates the back of the mailing envelope.
 Some jurisdictions use one envelope or privacy sleeve inside an outer envelope, for privacy.
 The envelope containing the ballot is then either mailed, or dropped off at a local ballot collection center.